Atysek/usbcmacropad/readme.md

-# 🎛️ USB-C Macropad
+# USB-C Macropad

-This is a 4-key USB-C macropad built around the Seeed XIAO RP2040, with a 128×32 OLED display on top.
-The idea was to keep it simple and beginner-friendly — no key matrix, no drivers, no complicated firmware.
-Just plug it in and it works as a USB HID device.
+This is a device, that will help you with everyday tasks that needs switching tabs or using shortcuts to get to them.
+It is very easy to use and you can customize their use by your preferences.

 ---
-# 🧩 PCB & Schematic
+# PCB & Schematic

-The PCB was designed in KiCad with direct GPIO wiring and minimal components.
+The PCB was designed in KiCad.
 ![PCB](https://github.com/user-attachments/assets/a3ca02c6-11b9-46eb-af41-8a2cc5480799)

 ---
-# ⌨️Default keymap
+# Default keymap (My idea was to use it with Discord)
 Key 1: Discord mute / unmute

 Key 2: Discord camera on / off